-- 13.1 All tenders with an estimated value in excess of £50,000 will be opened by the Responsible Officer or his/her nominated representative in the presence of a Chief Officer, or his/her nominated representative, and the Solicitor to the Council & Monitoring Officer or his/her nominated representative. - 13.2 All tenders will be opened at the same time and place and shall be immediately signed and dated by the Officers required to be present in accordance with CPR 13.1 above. - 13.3 The Solicitor to the Council & Monitoring Officer, or his/her nominated representative, will, at the time the tenders are opened, record in the Schedule of Tenders provided for that - (a) the nature of the goods or materials to be supplied or the work to be executed; - (b) the name of each Provider by or on whose behalf a tender was submitted, together with the consecutive number endorsed on the tender envelope; - (c) the amount of each tender: - (d) A note where price alterations have been made on the tender - (e) the date and time of the opening of the tender; - (f) the names of the persons present at the opening of the tenders. - (g) the name of the officer taking custody of the tender documents after opening

-- The Schedule of Tenders must be signed by everyone present at the tender opening session and passed to the Responsible Officer with the tender documents. - 13.4 The Responsible Officer will keep securely all tenders with the envelopes received for a period of at least 6 years after the award of the Contract or such longer period as may be required by domestic or EU legislation. - 13.5 Where any activity is or may be carried out by the Council in-house no Officer or Member shall communicate to any external Provider or potential external Provider any information regarding the in-house operation that may be commercially damaging to it save as may be required by law.
+- 13.1 All tenders with an estimated value in excess of £50,000 will be opened on the Council's eProcurement system by the Responsible Officer or his/her nominated representative.
+The opening of each tender will be reported to a Chief Officer, or his/her nominated representative, and the Solicitor to the Council & Monitoring Officer or his/her nominated representative. - 13.2 The Responsible Officer, will check and ensure, as the tenders are opened, that the electronic submissions include details of:- - (a) the nature of the goods or materials to be supplied or the work to be executed; - (b) the name of each Provider by or on whose behalf a tender was submitted, together with the consecutive number endorsed on the tender envelope; - (c) the amount of each tender; - (d) A note where price alterations have been made on the tender - (e) the date and time of the opening of the tender; - 13.3 Electronic records of the tender opening will be kept securely by the Council for a period of at least 6 years after the award of the Contract or such longer period as may be required by domestic or EU legislation. - 13.4 Where any activity is or may be carried out by the Council in-house no Officer or Member shall communicate to any external Provider or potential external Provider any information regarding the in-house operation that may be commercially damaging to it save as may be required by law.